H0rn0chse/LoKaBu/README.md

   *	Sum (user-defined Text / Formula)
 ## Usage on Windows
-Prerequisites: Installation of the project dependencies
+Prerequisites: Installation of the project dependencies This project runs currently on:
+   * Python 3.7.2
+   * Qt 5.12.1

 The project can be packed into a single executable file on Windows using the build.bat file.